Small bedroom ideas: How to maximise space

 Storage is absolutely key when it comes to styling a small bedroom.
 One way to really maximise your space without adding any unnecessary bulky cabinets or drawers is with a handy storage bed.

 One of our most sleek and compact storage beds is the Dreams Workshop Ottoman Divan Bed Base.
-By eliminating any unnecessary foot ends or headboards, you can slot this bed base into even the smallest of bedrooms, and lift up the ottoman for even more storage space.
+By eliminating any unnecessary foot ends or headboards, you can slot this ottoman into even the smallest of bedrooms, and lift up the mattress for even more storage space.
 Hurrah!

 Choose tall and narrow wardrobes